sapuglha/remarks-client/README.md

 # Remarks Client

-This project demonstrates a simple approach to save instances of Comments class to a remote server.
+This project demonstrates a simple approach to save instances of Comment class to a remote server.

 ## Class: Comment